 Orions are pretty good, but they don't come with really good bushings.
 They grind pretty well, and Andrew Shrock skates them, so I guess they're cool.

 I've been skating for 30 years.
 I bought an Anchor complete as a cheap hack for holidays.
 They're not Thunders, but they're actually pretty lightweight, grind nicely, and have withstood 5-step tricks.

 Really nice trucks.
 I think Anchor should be on the top.
 I love these trucks!

 These are rad grinding machines!

-No experience with new Trackers, but "old school" Tracker Trucks and Indys were the bomb!
+I have no experience with new Trackers, but "old school" Tracker Trucks and Indys were the bomb!

 Really nice trucks.
-They turn well, are well built and last a lifetime.
+They turn well, are well built, and last a lifetime.
 They also come in a lot of sizes and colors.

 Quality and value!

-Not too damn bad
+Not too damn bad.